 Trapping is most effective during the spring and fall when moles are most active.
 We recommend using multiple traps, as it is much better to put three to four traps out than to try to chase the pest around the lawn with one trap.
 If the traps have not gotten your mole within four to five days, it's time to move the traps to a new location.
 For successful trapping, it's best to find the main tunnel (feeding tunnel) that is used most frequently.
 Sometimes this will take some patience and extra effort.

 Other options for mole eradication include using repellents, toxicants (baits), and fumigants.
-Of these methods, baiting is most effective.
+Of these methods, baiting is the most effective.
 As with trapping, find a feeding tunnel that is still actively used by the pest and poke a few holes through the top.
 Insert bait and monitor for mole activity.
-We recommend using Talprid poisonous worms for best results.
+We recommend using Talpirid poisonous worms for best results.